opentofu-quickstart

 - Connector: Select the cloud provider connector you created in the previous step.

 - Cloud Cost Estimation: Toggle the Enable Cost Estimation switch to enable cloud cost estimation.
-This will allow you to estimate the cost of your infrastructure changes before you apply them.
+This lets you estimate the cost of your infrastructure changes before you apply them.

 - Workspace Type: Select OpenTofu as the workspace type you want to use for the workspace.